Exploring the Forecasting Model (Intermediate Data Mining Tutorial)

 In the Node Caption pane, click the topmost ARIMA node, and expand the node until all child nodes are visible.

-In the Node Details pane, view the value for ATTRIBUTE_NAME.
+In the Node Details pane, look at the value for ATTRIBUTE_NAME.

 This value tells you which time series is contained in this node.
 The topmost node in the ARIMA section should match the topmost node in the (All) section.
 In the AdventureWorks example, this node contains the ARIMA analysis for the series, M200 Europe.